bracerino/uMLIP-Interactive/README.md

 For calculations on **GPU, compile CUDA**:
 https://developer.nvidia.com/cuda-toolkit
-Do not forget to add it to the PATH, e.g.:
+Do not forget to **add it to the PATH**, e.g.:
 - In your console, open bashrc: 'nano ~/.bashrc'
 - Scroll to the end of the file
-- Add the following lines to the end of the file (modify accordingly for your version of CUDA):
+- Add the following two lines to the end of the file (modify accordingly for your version of CUDA, mine is 12.9):
 export PATH=/usr/local/cuda-12.9/bin:$PATH
 export LD_LIBRARY_PATH=/usr/local/cuda-12.9/lib64:$LD_LIBRARY_PATH
 - Save the changes: press 'ctrl + c', and exit the nano with 'ctrl + x'